Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Want your pooch to be refreshed and at the same time have some refreshing breath?
 Try to blend some organic strawberries with a few mint leaves and some coconut water.
 Note: avoid pennyroyal, a member of the mint family which can be harmful to dogs.

 Note: These ice pops are to be used as an occasional treat.
 Because they can be messy, they are obviously best served outside.
 If your dog has allergies or any other medical condition, don't use ingredients that can trigger problems and always ask your vet about ingredients you are 100 percent not sure about.

 Your dog may care less about the shape of your ice pops, but what if you care?
 You may have a party and want to have some refreshments for pooches or may want to impress your family and friends.
 Then invest in some time on making adorable shapes that will make those dog ice pops stick out and impress.
 Here are some tips:

-- If you are hosting a party, make the dog treats shaped as the theme of the party.
-For instance, on a scorching fourth of July holiday, you can use ice trays shaped as flags or stars.
+- Party themes.
+If you are hosting a party, make the dog treats shaped as the theme of the party.
+For instance, on a scorching Fourth of July holiday, you can use ice trays shaped as flags or stars.

 The sky is the limit when it comes to mixing your dog's favorite foods to turn them into refreshing summer treats.
 Have fun!

 Dog Ice Cream Recipe from a Chef